 - Write—It’s now time to start writing your book.
 Most people will write it from beginning to end, following their outline.
-However, some people just can’t seem to get started creating just that right beginning.
+However, some people just can’t seem to write just that right beginning.
 So, be creative and start writing anywhere.
 Pick your favorite chapter or section, the one you find easiest to cover, and start there.
 As you write, the momentum and success of seeing words on the page will give you the boost to write the more difficult parts.
 And at this stage, don’t sit there for hours or days trying to create a title or worry about style, grammar, etc. Just write.
 Remember this: writing takes discipline.
 You need to devote some time each day to completing so many pages or so many words.
 Try to pick the same time of day (and location) where you can write uninterrupted.
 If you get stuck, jump to another part of your book.
 It’s amazing how writing begets writing.
 And keep going until you have a complete first draft.

 - Edit—Once you finish your first draft, it’s very important to set it aside for a period of time.
 Some people find a few days is okay, but it’s usually most effective to not look at your first draft for a few weeks.
 That way, when you start reviewing it, you’ll do it with renewed energy and a critical eye.
 What to check?
 Start with the structure and organization.
 Does the book flow the way you wanted it to?
 Will a reader be able to follow your flow?
 Do you need to move content around to make your book read more effectively?
 Now, read each chapter in the same way—structure, organization, flow.
 Make changes to improve your content and readability.
 When it comes to editing, quality is more important than quantity.
 Read slowly and carefully.
 As the author, it’s all too easy to miss words and meanings because you already know them.
 It can be helpful to read your book aloud and slowly.
 How do the sentences sound to your ear?
 As with writing, you need to set a goal to edit so many pages or words a day.
 As you read, think of anything that might need rearranging—or deleting.
 The idea is to communicate your theme, not win a “number of words” contest.